someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-aws-vpcs.md

    ```

 The plugin will now run each time Resoto emits the `post_cleanup_plan` event.
 The `post_cleanup_plan` event is a part of the `collect_and_cleanup` [workflow](../../concepts/automation/workflow.md) and emitted after resource planning is complete but before the cleanup is performed.

+From now on whenever you mark a VPC for cleanup, the plugin will automatically flag dependent network resources for cleanup.

 ## Further Reading